GeoscienceAustralia/Jira-testing/README.md

 Test 17
-Application URLs in github changed from gaautobots to gajira Test Smart Commits comment from GA github to gaautobots jira
+Application URLs in github changed from gaautobots to gajira Test Smart Commits comment from GA github to gaautobots jira Success - Jira "Failed" email, yet comment appeared in WT-3 and commit updated in Development section